Stoicism: Ethics

 Alongside Aristotle's ethics, the Stoic tradition forms one of the major founding approaches to virtue ethics.
 The Stoics believed that the practice of virtue is enough to achieve eudaimonia: a well-lived life.
 The Stoics identified the path to achieving it with a life spent practicing the four cardinal virtues in everyday life — prudence, fortitude, temperance, and justice — as well as living in accordance with nature.

 The Stoics are especially known for teaching that "virtue is the only good" for human beings, and that external things, such as health, wealth, and pleasure, are not good or bad in themselves (adiaphora) but have value as "material for virtue to act upon".
 Many Stoics —such as Seneca and Epictetus — emphasized that because "virtue is sufficient for happiness", a sage would be emotionally resilient to misfortune.
 The Stoics also believed that certain destructive emotions resulted from errors of judgment, and people should aim to maintain a will (called prohairesis) that is "in accordance with nature".
 Because of this, the Stoics thought the best indication of an individual's philosophy was not what a person said but how the person behaved.

-The Stoics outlined that our own actions, thoughts, and reactions are within our control.
-These suggest a space that is up to us or within our power.
+The Stoics outlined that people's own actions, thoughts, and reactions are within their control.
 Stoic ethics involves improving the individual's ethical and moral well-being: "Virtue consists in a will that is in agreement with Nature."
 The foundation of Stoic ethics is that good lies in the state of the soul itself, in wisdom and self-control.
 For the Stoics, reason meant using logic and understanding the processes of nature—the logos or universal reason, inherent in all things, as a means of overcoming destructive emotions.
 This principle also applies to the realm of interpersonal relationships; "to be free from anger, envy, and jealousy", and even to accept slaves as equals of others because all are products of nature.
 The Stoic ethic espouses a deterministic perspective; in regard to those who lack Stoic virtue, Cleanthes once opined that the wicked person is "like a dog tied to a cart, and compelled to go wherever it goes".
 A Stoic of virtue, by contrast, would amend one's will to suit the world and remain, in the words of Epictetus, "sick and yet happy, in peril and yet happy, dying and yet happy, in exile and happy, in disgrace and happy", thus positing a "completely autonomous" individual will, and at the same time a universe that is "a rigidly deterministic single whole".